 Fresh sweet Thai basil

-Then you remove the stalk from the lime leaves and tear the leaves into pieces before you switch to a different cutting board and cut the chicken into slices (about 1cmx3cm).
+- Remove the stalk from the lime leaves and tear the leaves into pieces before you switch to a different cutting board and slice the chicken ~ ½ inch x 1 inch

-Add the coconut milk while stirring and bring to a boil.
+- Add the coconut milk while stirring and bring to a boil.
 Lower the heat a little and then add the chicken.
-Boil for 3-5 minutes and then add zucchini, bell pepper, baby corn and kaffir lime leaves.
-Let it all simmer for an additional couple of minutes and voila, the curry is ready.
+Bring to a boil and cook for 3-5 minutes and then add zucchini, bell pepper, baby corn and kaffir lime leaves.
+Let it all simmer for an additional couple of minutes and the curry is ready.

-Add fish sauce, if the curry lacks salt and add sugar if the curry is not sweet enough (usually 1 tsp. of fish sauce and 1 tsp. of sugar will do).
+- Add fish sauce, if the curry lacks salt and add sugar if the curry is not sweet enough (usually 1 teaspoon of fish sauce and 1 teaspoon of sugar will do).